NguyenLabNetworkModeling/FGFR4-Signaling-Network-Model/README.md

 # Overview

-This page provides supplementary material for the paper Integrative Modelling of Signalling Network Dynamics Identifies Cell Type-selective Therapeutic Strategies for FGFR4-driven Cancers.
-Matlab 2020b is used to implemented the code.
+Supplementary Information: Integrative Modelling of Signalling Network Dynamics Identifies Cell Type-selective Therapeutic Strategies for FGFR4-driven Cancers.

-This page was updated on 17 March 2022.
+Implementation of the numerical simulations described in the present study was carried out using Matlab 2022b.

 # Run the model

-1. TO RUN THE MODEL: To run a single run of the model, run "RunModel.m".

-# Example

-# License

-# Citing
-This code can be cited using following DOI
+To initiate the computational simulation, the 'Project_Manager.m' script was executed within the MATLAB environment.